October 19, 2019; revised #12 on September 28, 2020; April 3, 2021; Title revised December 30, 2021; August 29, 2022

 - That is what bhikkhu Mālukyaputta explained in #10 and #11 above.
 We will discuss that in detail after finishing the discussion on the Chachakka Sutta.

-- Details of that “kamma accumulation” process will depend on whether one would still have sakkāya diṭṭhi.
+- Details of that “kamma accumulation” process will depend on whether one still has sakkāya diṭṭhi.
 That means one does not realize that there is no “self” or “attā” involved in that initial sensory experience due to kamma vipāka.

 - That is the next verse in the Chachakka Sutta, which we will discuss in the next post.